 The lively architecture of the exterior contrasts with the peaceful interior.
 The Norman chancel and apse are beautiful in their simplicity.
 The chancel arch is decorated with chevron and chequerboard carving typical of its date.
 The furnishings are of the early 20th century.
 St Athernase is thought to be St Ethernesc, an associate of St Columba.
 Interesting 15th and 16th C burial slabs.

 Sunday: 11.00 am and other special times at Christmas and Easter

-Open daily in British Summer Time, in winter by arrangement.
+Open daily in May to Sept.
 Coffee available in Coach House every Tuesday 10am – 4pm.

 Contact St Athernase Parish Church.

 The information about churches in Scotland’s Churches Scheme has been provided by the congregations or taken from the Historic Scotland list and published sources, in particular, the Buildings of Scotland volumes and the RIAS Illustrated Architectural Guides.
 To contact this specific church please complete the Contact this Church form above.
 The information is not authoritative; please contact Scotland’s Churches Trust to let us know of any errors or omissions.